Maputo: Health services

-Maputo has several hospitals and clinics, including the city and country's largest hospital, the Hospital Central de Maputo (Maputo Central Hospital).
-Other hospitals include the public Hospital Geral José Macamo, and the private Clinica Sommerschield, the Clínica Cruz Azul in baixa and Hospital Privado located across the Portuguese School.
+Maputo has several hospitals and clinics, including the city and country's largest hospital, the Hospital Central de Maputo.
+Other hospitals include the public Hospital Geral José Macamo as well as the private Clinica da Sommerschield, Clínica Cruz Azul, Hospital Privado and Hospital Geral de Mavalane.

 The construction of Hospital Miguel Bombarda began in 1900.
 In 1976, Samora Machel renamed the hospital as Hospital Central de Maputo (HCM).
 The hospital has 1500 beds for in-patients and has an estimated staff number of 3000.
 It is made of a multi-block structure with 35 separate buildings spanning an area of 163,800 m2.
 The hospital has six departments: Medicine, Surgery, Pediatrics, Orthopedics, Gynaecology and Obstetrics.
 It also has divisions for Ophthalmology and Otolaryngology and a morgue.
 The hospital provides services for an average 700 out-patients a day and over 1000 kg of washing is done daily.
 In the early 1990s, a section of the hospital was divided and turned into a private clinic offering higher quality services for those who could afford it called the Clínica Especial de Maputo.
 The residence for the head of medicine is on the corner of Avenida Eduardo Mondlane and Avenida Salavador Allende.
 It is a historically valuable structure which was completed in 1908 and has since the 1990s been converted into a charming restaurant with colonial themes called Restaurante 1908.
 The upper floors are still used by the hospital as offices.